RakV1342/test-exp-ns-vpx/README.md

 Once Prometheus Operator has been setup, an image for the exporter will need to be built and loaded to docker on all the nodes.
 The image can be built using ```docker build -f Dockerfile -t ns-exporter:v1 ./```.

-The following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
-Populate the ```args:``` section to include the IPs of the Ingress VPX/MPX to be monitored and deploy the exporter using```kubectl create -f exporter_ingress.yaml```.
+Now, the following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
+Populate the ```args:``` section to include the IPs of the Ingress VPX/MPX to be monitored and deploy the exporter using ```kubectl create -f exporter_ingress.yaml```.
 ```
 apiVersion: v1
 kind: Pod